Home Compare CPRT vs UNP

 Copart vs Union Pacific: Which Stock Looks Stronger in 2026?

 Union Pacific holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Copart still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — Union Pacific holds the more constructive position.
+On the market side, Union Pacific is in better shape — its trend is intact while Copart's trend has broken down.
 That puts structure and market broadly in agreement — Union Pacific's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The result is anchored in growth, but stability also reinforces the same direction.
+The clearest separation starts in growth, but stability adds another real layer to the result.
 The overall score gap is 10 points in favour of Union Pacific Corporation.

 Trajectory Similarity